datastructures-js/priority-queue/README.md

 ```

 ## API
-PriorityQueue class allows using a comparator function between values.
+PriorityQueue class allows using a compare function between values.
 MinPriorityQueue & MaxPriorityQueue can be used for primitive values and objects with known comparison prop.

 ### require